UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 cybersecurity related information.

-*To join our mailing list* please send an email to umbccd-subscribe @ lists.umbc.edu.
-As a rule we only accept umbc.edu email addresses.
+*To join our mailing list* please send an email to umbccd-group+subscribe @ umbc.edu As a rule we only accept umbc.edu email addresses.
 If you do not have a umbc.edu email and would like to join, please contact our secretary.